The Emergency Binder Checklist: Every Document to Find Before the Emergency

 3 · Insurance

-- Supplemental and long-term care policies
+- Supplemental and long-term care policies (insurance that pays for a nursing home or in-home care)

 - Life insurance policy and beneficiary designations